akaspartan007/temppp-prompttt/new.md

 Develop a complete multi-page IT Product Discovery and Quote Management Website titled: **Smart E-Commerce Product Discovery & Quote Management System**

-The purpose of the platform is to improve how customers discover and evaluate technical products online.
-The application must function as a frontend-only e-commerce catalogue system that delivers an experience similar to modern e-commerce websites while remaining lightweight and easy to deploy.
+The purpose of the platform is to improve how customers discover and evaluate technical products online.The application should act as a front end only ecommerce catalogue app that provides an experience like a modern ecommerce app; with minimal load, easy deployment and light on the resources.

 The system must:

-* Present products through visually organized catalogue pages that make technical products easier to browse and understand.
-* Provide intelligent discovery systems that reduce friction during product exploration and help customers locate suitable products quickly.
-* Support side-by-side comparisons so customers can evaluate competing products before requesting quotations.
+* Offer smart discovery tools to minimize friction in discovering products and finding relevant products in a fast time.
+* Provide comparative information side by side for customers to make decisions before they ask for a quotation.
-* Offer responsive interaction patterns and reusable UI systems that improve usability across desktop, tablet, and mobile devices.
+* Provide responsive interaction patterns and reusable UI systems that enhance usability on desktop, tablet and mobile.
-* Deliver a professional and trustworthy online experience that strengthens the digital brand presence.
+* Provide a professional and trustworthy online event that will enhance the online brand presence.

 The completed project should function as a commercial-grade frontend showcase platform.
 All product cards, detail pages, and listings must be generated dynamically using JSON-driven frontend logic.
 Hardcoded product rendering is prohibited.